cemenenkoff/qsnake/README.md

 ### Overview
 - **Reinforcement learning** is a style of machine learning that relies on past experience to develop a policy on what do to next.
 - **Deep neural networks** are used in machine learning to set up decision pathways that maximize reward (i.e. minimize loss or error).
-- **Q-learning** is a subclass of reinforcement learning that is **model-free*, meaning that it does not require a model of the environment, so it can handle problems with random transitions (e.g. the apple respawning) and rewards (e.g. 10 points for eating an apple, but -100 for eating a body chunk) alone.
+- **Q-learning** is a subclass of reinforcement learning that is *model-free*, meaning that it does not require a model of the environment, so it can handle problems with random transitions (e.g. the apple respawning) and rewards (e.g. 10 points for eating an apple, but -100 for eating a body chunk) alone.

-In this exploration, a *policy* is a strategy to win the game of snake.
+In this exploration, a **policy** is a strategy to win the game of snake.
 Q-learning finds an *optimal* policy in the sense of maximizing the expected value of the total reward over any and all steps in the game, starting from an initial state.

-In our implementation, our initial policy starts off as *"move randomly and hope for the best"* but changes over time to find an optimal **action-selection** policy (where the possible actions are up, down, left, and right).
-It's pretty neat to watch the algorithm get *"smarter"* over time.
+In our implementation, our initial policy starts off as *"move randomly and hope for the best"* but changes over time to find an *optimal action-selection policy* (where the possible actions are up, down, left, and right).
+It's pretty neat to watch the algorithm get "smarter" over time.

 ____

 This project contains the following files:
-1. **environment.py**

-   This is the environment that represents the snake game.
+1. **environment.py**  This is the environment that represents the snake game.
 If you run `python environment.py`, you'll be able to play snake manually with the arrow keys.

 ____
-2. **agent.py**

-   This script trains an agent to play snake via a deep Q-learning network.
+2. **agent.py**  This script trains an agent to play snake via a deep Q-learning network.
 Running `python agent.py` causes the agent to autonomously train over a specified number of episodes.

 ____
-3. **plotting.py**

-   This is a supporting script that graphs some statistics about how the network was trained and the performance of the agent.
+3. **plotting.py**  This is a supporting script that graphs some statistics about how the network was trained and the performance of the agent.

 ____
-4. **requirements.txt**

-   After cloning this repository, run `pip install -r requirements.txt` to set up your environment.
+4. **requirements.txt**  After cloning this repository, run `pip install -r requirements.txt` to set up your environment.
 This project runs on **Python 3.9.7**, and some of the main modules utilized in this demo are **tensorflow**, **keras**, **turtle**, and **gym**.

 ____

 ## I recommend setting up this project in a **virtual environment**.

 #### If you are new to python programming, I'd reccommend the following steps:

 1. Download and install VS Code.

 2. Install Python 3.9.7.

 3. Install Git bash.

-4. Run `pip install venv`.
+4. Run `pip install virtualenv`.

-5. Run `python -m venv <myenvname>`.
+5. Run `python -m virtualenv <myenvname> --python=python3.9.7`.

 6. Navigate to the main project folder (`<projdir>`) that contains `<myenvname>` via `cd <projdir>`.

-7. On Windows, `./<myenvname>/Scripts/activate` to activate the virtual environment.
+7. On Windows, run `./<myenvname>/Scripts/activate` to activate the virtual environment.

-8. On Linux or Mac, `source <myenvname>/bin/activate` to do the same thing.
+8. On Linux or Mac, run `source <myenvname>/bin/activate` to do the same thing.

 9. Once your virtual environment is activated, close and restart your VS Code terminal.

-10. You should see a `(<myenvname>)` string above the terminal input when the environment is active.
+10. You should see a `(<myenvname>)` string next to the  terminal input when the environment is active.

-11. Press `Ctrl+Shift+P` to open VS Code's command palette.
+11. Press `Ctrl+Shift+P` (on Windows) to open VS Code's command palette.

 12. From the dropdown menu, click `Python: Select Interpreter`.

 13. Select `Python 3.9.7 64-bit ('<myenvname>':venv)`.
 (It may already be selected automatically.)

 14. Run `pip list` to see a list of installed packages.
 It should only have 2-3 modules.

 15. Run `pip install -r requirements.txt` to install all dependencies on your activated virtual environment.

 16. Once everything is installed, run `python environment.py` to test if you can play the game manually.

 17. Next, run `python agent.py` to see if the agent is able to play the game.

 18. Let the agent run to the end and check that **plotting.py** is able to produce a graph.

-19. Have fun reading through and playing with the code.
+19. Have fun experimenting with the code.

 20. If you are brand new to reinforcement learning, I would recommend reading through **environment.py** before **agent.py**.

 ____

 ## To do:

 - Allow for several user-definable agents via **config.json** files.

 - ~~Clean up **plotting.py** and add the ability to save figures locally.~~

 - Add hyperparameter settings to the learning curve figure generated by **plotting.py**.

 - Expand **README.md** to include a high-level overview of how the network is trained via a **Bellman equation**.

 - **Allow for models to be saved.**

 - **Allow previously trained models to play with saved settings.**

 - **Allow previously trained models to play and resume training.**

 - Expand **plotting.py** to store a hyperparameter configuration's collection of training episodes as a gif.